 Only the Zoo’s main entrance will be open, along with the walk-in entrance.

-All visitors are required to wear masks.
-Upon arrival, you and your party will be asked if everyone has a mask.
 A limited quantity of masks is available for purchase at the Gift Shop.
 Masks can also be purchased before your visit at our online store.

 Zoo Pass holders will need a photo I.D. and membership card for admittance.

 We ask that you do not visit the Zoo if you’re feeling ill.

 Staff, volunteers, and/or specially designed electronic counting devices monitor the number of visitors in the buildings with limited capacities.
 Facial masks are required for visitors, staff and contractors.
 Buildings are equipped with hand sanitizer stations, and markers and signage are prominently displayed throughout the Zoo grounds.

 The animals on exhibit may change from day to day, based on weather conditions and necessary veterinary procedures.
 In general, a variety of animals will be in their outdoor habitats including elephants, giraffes, tigers, flamingos, caribou, grizzly bears, harbor seals and alpaca, among others.

 Yes: Apes of Africa, Aquatic & Reptile Center, Florence Mila Borchert Big Cat Country, Giraffe Building, Primates of the World, Aviary, Family Farm Dairy Complex, Elephant Care Center / Conservation Outpost, Small Mammals Building.